lobocv/simplerr/README.md

 and instead, log errors in a procedural way in a middleware layer.
 While this is possible with standard library errors, there is a lack of control when dealing only with the simple `string`-backed error implementation.

+### Logging with Structured Loggers

+It is good practice to use structured logging to improve observability.
+However, the standard library error does not allow for attaching and retrieving key-value pairs on errors.
+With `simplerr` you can retrieve a superset of all attached key-value data on errors in the chain using `ExtractAuxiliary()` or on the individual error with `GetAuxiliary()`

 ### Benign Errors

 Benign errors are errors that are mainly used to indicate a certain condition, rather than something going wrong in the